[ Printer Friendly Version ] [ Report Abuse ]

-“Well I am the smart one in this friendship.”
+“Well, I am the smart one in this friendship.”

 Amelia just scoffed before letting out a laugh.

 “I hate her,” Albus seethed as he chewed his sausages slowly and violently at dinner later that night.
-Scorpius looked up from his magazine to see that Albus was glaring over at Mariah who was currently balancing a potato on a spoon and attempting to throw it and catch it with said spoon, she was currently failing and there were a nice pile of potatoes on the floor around her, a dangerous hazard that had already caused at least three students to fall to the floor.
+Scorpius looked up from his magazine to see that Albus was glaring over at Mariah who was currently balancing a potato on a spoon and attempting to throw it and catch it with said spoon, she was currently failing and there was a nice pile of potatoes on the floor around her, a dangerous hazard that had already caused at least three students to fall to the floor.

 “I actually bloody hate her,” Albus moodily stabbed his fork into his own potato, picking it up and aiming it at Mariah.
 Scorpius was quick to snatch it away; Albus gave him a ‘what the hell did you do that for’ look.

 “You could really hurt her by throwing that,” Scorpius stated seriously, keeping the fork away from Albus who was still giving him the look.
-Scorpius saw Albus inch his hand towards his dinner plate, before Scorpius could stop him Albus had grabbed a gravy covered sausage.
+Scorpius saw Albus inch his hand towards his dinner plate, before Scorpius could stop him, Albus had grabbed a gravy covered sausage.

 She turned to glare at Albus straight away, who was pretending to be deep in conversation with Scorpius, which didn’t work as Scorpius was staring at Mariah in shock, his mouth opened wide and the fork with a potato in it still in his hand.

 Mariah fumed before she pushed herself away from the table and stood up angrily, grabbing for a jug of pumpkin juice before storming over to an oblivious Albus who was sitting on the same side as her on the table only a few seats along.
-Scorpius followed her knowing that this was not going to end well, he had time to warn Albus but he really wanted to know where this was going to end up, so he merely moved out of the way of the splash zone.
+Scorpius followed her knowing that this was not going to end well, he had time to warn Albus, but he really wanted to know where this was going to end up, so he merely moved out of the way of the splash zone.

 Albus noticing Scorpius’s sudden change in direction turned around to see Mariah standing behind him, an outline of sausage made from the gravy visible on her cheek.
 Before Albus could say anything or even smile tauntingly at her Mariah had poured the jug of pumpkin juice onto Albus’s lap, ice and all.

-Albus let out a loud high pitched shriek as he stood up suddenly, jumping up and down in horror as he felt the coldness and pumpkin juice spreading through his uniform.
+Albus let out a loud, high pitched shriek as he stood up suddenly, jumping up and down in horror as he felt the coldness and pumpkin juice spreading through his uniform.
 He looked up in horror at Mariah who was laughing at him and pointing wildly at the area that she had just soaked yelling, “Albus has wet himself!”

 There was loud laughter coming from most of the other houses as people stood up to get a better look at Albus, who was looking angrily at Mariah, she merely blew him a kiss before turning around and going to sit back down.

 “Don’t do it!”
-Scorpius yelled standing up and trying to grab hold of Albus over the table but he didn’t reach him in time.
-Albus picked up the bowl of mash in front of him and followed Mariah down the table, as she sat down and placed the jug on the side she gave a high five to her friend who was sitting across from her.
+Scorpius yelled, standing up and trying to grab hold of Albus over the table but he didn’t reach him in time.
+Albus picked up the bowl of mash in front of him and followed Mariah down the table, as she sat down and placed the jug on the side, she gave a high five to her friend who was sitting across from her.

 Albus turned the bowl over as soon as he made his way over to her, the mash falling onto Mariah’s head and dripping slowly down her face and hair.
 Mariah let out her own shriek as she shuddered at the feeling of the mash in her hair.